File 338 · Open (haunting regarded as hoax)

 Loose ends in the DeFeo case

 The crime itself has minor open questions.
-Claimed DeFeo gave shifting accounts over the years — including claims of an accomplice — that were never substantiated and do not change his conviction [1].
+Claimed DeFeo gave shifting accounts over the years — a “voices told me to” defense at trial, and later claims of an accomplice — that were never substantiated and do not change his conviction.
+One genuine forensic oddity is that all six victims were found face-down in bed, with no signs the loud rifle shots woke anyone, which has fueled speculation but no established alternative account [1].

 Primary material.